mandelsoft/engine/README.md

 On top of those persistent objects, the programming model uses implementation objects, which must be provided by an implementation of the graph metamodel.
-Those objects are instantiated by engine in memory and must implement the engine interface.
-They are used by the engine to provide standardized informations, like the external desired state, or the dependency information.
-And the execute the payload related processing steps.
+Those objects are instantiated by the engine in memory and must implement the engine interface.
+They are used by the engine to provide standardized information, like the external desired state, or the dependency information.
+And they execute the payload related processing steps.
 The flow control is completely done by engine.